jamescussen/PortalsReleases/README.md

 Version 1.01:
   - Added the ability to zoom in and out on web pages in the browser window using the menu and hotkeys.

+Version 1.02

+	- Changed new window link clicking behavior.
+If you click on a link that requests a new window or tab it will get opened in a new window.
+This makes Exchange Admin Centre's window popping addiction workable.
+	- Added "Open link in this window" option to right click in browser.